rubberDuck23/comms_practice/README.md

 * docker pull nginx
 * docker pull ubuntu

-# Make your own docker image!!!
+## Make your own docker image!!!
-* Create Dockerfile like we have in docker_stuff
+* Create Dockerfile like we have in the docker_stuff directory
 * cd to docker_stuff
 * docker build -t my_cool_image .
 (Maybe instead of just give path to dockder file?)

-# Get rid of an image
+## Get rid of an image
 * docker rmi -f my_cool_image

-# Start a docker container with bash terminal
+## Start a docker container with bash terminal
 * docker run -it my_cool_image bash

-# Create a docker container which runs a particular command and then stops (example)
+## Create a docker container which runs a particular command and then stops (example)
 * docker run mega_image python3 /src/echo_client.py --ip 172.17.0.1

-# View running containers
+## View running containers
 * docker ps